 The cases pre-selected by the AMUN Secretariat will form the substance of the Court's docket.
-Requests for additional cases may be submitted by any State registered as an AMUN delegation or by any ICJ Representative.
-Likewise, the UN General Assembly or the Security Council may submit a request to the ICJ for an Advisory Opinion on a topic of international law.
-The Secretary-General, with the advice of the Director, will decide whether such additional cases will be included on the Court's docket.
+The General Assembly or the Security Council may submit a request to the ICJ for an Advisory Opinion on a topic of international law.
+The Secretary-General, with, the advice of the Director, will decide whether such additional cases will be included on the Court's docket.